awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 In this section, you create an Amazon ECS cluster and service where CodeDeploy routes traffic during deployment \(to an Amazon ECS cluster rather than EC2 instances\)\.
 To create your Amazon ECS service, you must use the subnet names, security group, and target group value you created with your load balancer to create your service\.

+**Note**
+When you use these steps to create your Amazon ECS cluster, you use the **Networking only** cluster template, which provisions AWS Fargate containers\.
+AWS Fargate is a technology that manages your container instance infrastructure for you\.
+You do not need to choose or manually create Amazon EC2 instances for your Amazon ECS cluster\.

 **To create an Amazon ECS cluster**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.